needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 Addressable Sprite Example 3:
 The SpriteAtlas from Example 2 is marked as Addressable in its own AssetBundle.
 At this point there are four AssetBundles created.
 If you are using a 2020.x or newer version of Unity, this builds as you would expect.
 The three AssetBundles with the sprites are each be only a few KB and have a dependency on this fourth SpriteAtlas AssetBundle, which is be about 1500KB.
 If you are using 2019.x or older, the texture itself may end up elsewhere.
 The three sprite AssetBundles still depend on the SpriteAtlas AssetBundle.
 However, the SpriteAtlas AssetBundle may only contain meta data, and the texture may be with one of the other sprites.

-Addressable Material With Sprite Dependency Example 1:
+Addressable Prefab With Sprite Dependency Example 1:
-Instead of three Addressable textures, there are three Addressable materials.
-Each material depends on its own texture (about 500KB).
-Building the three materials seperately results, as expected, in three AssetBundles of about 500KB each.
+Instead of three Addressable textures, there are three Addressable sprite prefabs.
+Each prefab depends on its own sprite (about 500KB).
+Building the three prefabs seperately results, as expected, in three AssetBundles of about 500KB each.

-Addressable Material With Sprite Dependency Example 2 Taking the materials and texture from the previous example, all three textures are added to a SpriteAtlas, and that atlas is not marked as Addressable.
+Addressable Prefab With Sprite Dependency Example 2 Taking the prefabs and textures from the previous example, all three textures are added to a SpriteAtlas, and that atlas is not marked as Addressable.
 In this scenario, the SpriteAtlas texture is duplicated.
 All three AssetBundles are approximately 1500KB.
 This is expected based on the general rules about duplication of dependencies, but goes against the behavior seen in "Addressable Sprite Example 2".

-Addressable Material With Sprite Dependency Example 2 Taking the materials, texture, and SpriteAtlas form the above example, the SpriteAtlas is also marked as Addressable.
+Addressable Prefab With Sprite Dependency Example 2 Taking the prefabs, textures, and SpriteAtlas form the above example, the SpriteAtlas is also marked as Addressable.
 Conforming to the rules of explicit inclusion, the SpriteAtlas texture is included only in the AssetBundle containing the SpriteAtlas.
-The AssetBundles with materials references this fourth AssetBundle as a dependency.
+The AssetBundles with prefabs reference this fourth AssetBundle as a dependency.